 Age between 17–24 years

-It is crucial to note that after successful enrollment in the course, candidates must serve in the Armed Forces Medical Services (AFMS) under a mandatory Service Liability Bond.
-This bond requires a compulsory liability period of 7 years for Short Service Commission, which may be extended to Permanent Commission.
+It is crucial to note that Candidates who qualify for the army doctor exam and secure admission in AFMC must sign a mandatory Service Liability Bond.
+This bond requires them to serve a compulsory liability period of 7 years for Short Service Commission, which may be extended to Permanent Commission.
 Candidates who try to resign or seek other careers during the bond period will face significant financial penalties (repayment of bond money) and should gain official approval.
+For the 2023 admissions, the bond amount was Rs 65 Lakhs.

 Also Read: Career as a Dentist

-After qualifying all the selection processes, army doctors are commissioned into the Army Medical Corps with the following entry ranks:
+After clearing the army medical exam after 12th and all the other selection processes, you will be commissioned into the Army Medical Corps with the following entry ranks:

 Captain – For those with full Medical Registration